 Non-Member District: A school committee or charter school board that receives services from the educational collaborative but is not a member district.

-Related for-profit or non-profit organization: Shall have the meaning as defined in M.G.L. c.
+Related For-Profit or Non-Profit Organization: Shall have the meaning as defined in M.G.L. c.
 40, § 4E.

-Sending District: A Massachusetts city, town, or regional school district in which a collaborative student resides and where the student would otherwise attend a public school.

 50.03 Department Approval

 Forming an Educational Collaborative: Two or more school committees of cities, towns, and regional school districts and charter school boards may establish an educational collaborative by entering into a collaborative agreement in accordance with M.G.L. c.
 40, § 4E.
 The collaborative agreement shall be submitted to the Department for approval as outlined in 603 CMR 50.03 and in guidelines issued by the Department.